Revised: 12/19/2018; Amended: 3/29/2019; 8/28/2020; 12/18/2020; 09/24/2021

 Article II: Membership and Fees

 Membership is open to any adult interested in lifelong learning.
 Members are required to pay annual dues unless otherwise stipulated by the Leadership Council.
 Fees for attending study courses and other Osher at Dartmouth events are set by the Leadership Council on advice from the Finance Committee.
 Osher at Dartmouth’s fiscal year is July 1 -June 30.

 Article III: Leadership Council

 The governing body of the organization is the Osher at Dartmouth Leadership Council (hereinafter ‘Council’).
-It shall consist of up to 23 voting members plus two non-voting, ex officio members, the Program Manager/Executive Director and a representative appointed by the Provost.
+It shall consist of up to 23 voting members.
+Any individual who qualifies to be a member of the Council in more than one of the categories described in Articles III and IV shall nonetheless be counted as a single member and shall have just one vote.
+The Council will also have two non-voting, ex officio members, the Program Manager/Executive Director and a representative appointed by the Provost.
 All voting members of the Council shall be Osher at Dartmouth members.

 Seven of the voting members serve ex-officio:

 - Chair of the Curriculum Committee

 - Chair of the Summer Lecture Series Committee

 - Chair of the Marketing and Communication Committee